It’s always easier to work with data that has been organized and sorted in a particular order.

 Can You Custom Sort in Google Sheets?

-You can only sorry from lowest to highest (A-Z) or highest to lowest (Z-A) in Google Sheets.
-But, you can set parameters for the SORT function from different columns for a custom sorting.
+You can only sort from lowest to highest (A-Z) or highest to lowest (Z-A) in Google Sheets.
+However, you can set parameters for the SORT function from different columns if you want to customize some selected data.

-How Do You Sort in Google Sheets but Keep Rows Together?
+How Do I Sort in Google Sheets but Keep Rows Together?

-- Select a cell in the column you wish to sort by
+1. Select a cell in the column you wish to sort by.

-- Highlight the entire range by clicking and dragging from the initial cell
+2. Highlight the entire range by clicking and dragging from the initial cell.

 How Do You Sort Data in Google Sheets?

-- Highlight the data you wish to sort
+1. Highlight the data you wish to sort.

 How Do I Sort From Highest to Lowest in Google Sheets?

-Here’s how to sort from highest to lowest in Google Sheets:
+Here’s how to sort a Google sheet from highest to lowest:

-- Select the range you wish to short
+1. Select the range you wish to short.

 How Do I Create a Custom Sort Order in Google Sheets?